nodejs/node/doc/api/net.markdown

     { allowHalfOpen: false
     }

-If `allowHalfOpen` is `true`, then the socket won't automatically send FIN packet when the other end of the socket sends a FIN packet.
+If `allowHalfOpen` is `true`, then the socket won't automatically send a FIN packet when the other end of the socket sends a FIN packet.
 The socket becomes non-readable, but still writable.
 You should call the `end()` method explicitly.
 See ['end'](#event_end_) event for more information.